ryanmavilia/HubPressSupport/README.md

 ## File type
-Docs will be written in AsciiDoc markup language and will use the ".adoc" file extension.
+Docs will be written in AsciiDoc markup language and will use the `.adoc` file extension.